-With a cotton swab, clean around the umbilical cord every day until the belly button is healed.
+Clean around the umbilical cord every day until it drops off and the belly button is healed.
 Don’t worry, this doesn’t hurt your baby.

 The umbilical cord is white at birth, but darkens as it dries.
 It drops off by itself between the 5th and 21st day.